thierrygosselin/stackr/README.md

 * DNA quality, libraries quality, sequencing lanes quality ?
 * Please stop thinking in terms of quantity (e.g. millions of reads returned), and start thinking about actual quality of your new data.
 * Use quality metrics inside available software (e.g. fastqc)
+* After this step, *de novo* assembly and genotyping with stacks, pyrad, ddocent, GATK, etc.

 **Step 2 Outliers**
 * Remove replicates (I hope you have some).